bhvieira/bhvieira.github.io/blog/2020/09/Start.md

 @def rss_pubdate = Date(2020, 9, 16)
-@def rss = """ The start of the Weblog """
+@def rss = """ The start of the Weblog - Today marks the start of the site and the Weblog"""
-@def published = "27 February 2012"
+@def published = "16 September 2020"
 @def title = "The start of the Weblog"

 # The start of the Weblog